Centril/rfcs/text/0000-uniform-generic-bounds.md

 );
 ```

-Additionally, regions quantified in `for<...>` are allowed outlives requirements.
+Additionally, lifetimes quantified in `for<...>` are allowed outlives requirements.

 # Motivation
 [motivation]: #motivation